– Understanding the capabilities and limitations of the top technologies out there –

 When using GPT capabilities via Brian:

-– We don’t share the user’s identity with OpenAI/GPT – AskBrian stands in between.
+– We don’t share the user’s identity with OpenAI/Microsoft – AskBrian stands in between.
 We forward the request text only

-– We use paid GPT APIs for better availability, we do not use ChatGPT
+– We use paid GPT APIs on Microsoft Azure Servers in Europe for better availability, we do not use ChatGPT

 – We don’t share any files with OpenAI’s GPT, even if users should provide any

-– OpenAI is not a subprocessor of AskBrian as defined by GDPR because the processing of personal data is not intended
+– Microsoft / OpenAI is not a subprocessor of AskBrian as defined by GDPR because the processing of personal data is not intended

-– Users who provide consent for the GPT skills also accept the Privacy Policy and Terms of OpenAI, which can be found at https://openai.com/privacy/
+– Users who provide consent for the GPT skills also accept the Privacy Policy and Terms of Microsoft

 User’s GPT consent